 It’s inevitable that you’ll come up against similar ideas and content frequently if you’re hunting the net for sites in your niche.
 But if you can’t find anything unique about the website, it’s a good idea to move along.
 They may be scraping content, it could be a spammy micro-site or splog, or a website set up purely to make money from advertising.

-Even if the website is above board, but just highly unoriginal, you’ll be best off searching for a link on a high quality site then trying to build links with it.
+Even if the website is above board, but just highly unoriginal, you’ll be best off searching for a relationship on a high quality site then trying to build useless (and potentially harmful) links with it.

-It’s difficult to decide what links are worth your time and will help your SEO, but just don’t forget your common sense.
+Sometimes it’s difficult to but just don’t forget your common sense.
 If you think something’s fishy about a site, chances are Google agrees with you.
-Focus your SEO efforts on getting links that you think are worthwhile instead of on quick and easy wins and you’ll do much better.
+Focus your efforts on building relationships with industry leaders and creating content that you think are worthwhile instead of on quick and easy wins and you’ll do much better.